-DRACO has created a coalition of academic institutions and industry partners to fulfill the goals of this multi-year, state-wide initiative known as EcoForged.
-This multi-year project involves multiple South Dakota institutes of higher education, industry partners who share our vision, and highly motivated students looking to apply the skills towards real-world solutions.
+DRACO has created a coalition of academic institutions and industry partners across South Dakota to fulfill the goals of this multi-year, state-wide initiative known as EcoForged.
+The EcoForged initiative involves coordinating the efforts of both students and industry partners who share our vision.

-DRACO is working with faculty advisors at the South Dakota School of Mines and Technology (SDSM&T) and the University of South Dakota (USD), to build real-world skills for undergraduate students through the EcoForged Project.
+DRACO is working with faculty advisors at the South Dakota School of Mines and Technology (SDSM&T) and the University of South Dakota (USD) to implement classroom skills towards real-world solutions through the EcoForged Project.

 DRACO wrote a $25,000 2020-2021 EPA P3 Student Design Competition Proposal to bring an original idea from DRACO co-founders Eric Sandhurst and Jevin Meyerink to life.
 The goal of this P3 project involves developing a mobile extrusion system capable of repurposing large volumes of reclaimed plastics into on-site building materials.

 The EcoForged Project aims to address a critical step in reclamation of these plastics by exploring a water-free cleaning system to eliminate toxic solvents utilized in current cleaning technologies, as well as developing an independent plastic-extrusion system (EcoForged) to produce interlocking plastic beams (EcoBeams) from locally collected waste for isolated building applications (i.e. disaster relief and isolated communities).